aschrein/aschrein.github.io/_posts/2025-09-01-compute_graph.markdown

 As long as it's comprised of differentiable operations, we can compute gradients with respect to any input variable and optimize for parameters using backpropagation.
 I recommend watching [Andrej Karpathy][1] for a deeper understanding of these concepts.

-It is also preferrable to accumulate the gradients for many parameters at the same time at any node before continuing further.
+It is also preferable to accumulate the gradients for many parameters at the same time at any node before continuing further.
 It is important for performance, if we, say, have a matrix multiplication we don't want to follow the nodes depth first, rather we want to compute the gradients for all the input nodes using accelerated matrix multiplies.

 Example snippet from [TinyGrad][2]:
 ```python